bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * OU Dates Report
 * Quickmail

-The following bug fixes (with their CLAMP tracking number) were included in v2.2:
+The following bug fixes (with their CLAMP tracking number) were included in v2.2.1:

-* CLAMP-395: Moodle1.9 -> 2.2 upgrade Data too long for column 'mainfile' error in mod_resource
-* CLAMP-412: Null userid when restoring grades
 * CLAMP-415: Legacy course files not created in all restore scenarios

 ====Anonymous Forums====